ihayhurst/RobustCorkVelocipede/README.md

 ## Procedure
 - Create a config.ini file containing your database credentials and store it in the /app folder
-- Build and start the image
+- Build the container from the image
 `docker build -t fastapi .`
-- In a development environment it's helpful to mount your app folder into the container and use the start-reload.sh  so changes are reflected immediatly without lots of rebuilding and restarting
+- Start the container.
+In a development environment it's helpful to mount your app folder into the container and use the start-reload.sh  so changes are reflected immediatly without lots of rebuilding and restarting
 `docker run -d -p 80:80 -v $(pwd):/app fastapi /start-reload.sh`

 - For 'Production'